hawthornbunny/techie-alt-hunt/README.md

 From this we can conclude that there are 41 fragments in the final file, and that the last fragment to be posted will be the 21st in the file.

+NOTE: Techie independently confirmed the existence of 41 fragments in [this comment](https://www.fimfiction.net/group/215617/techies-alt-hunt-extravaganza#comment/442022) on the Techie's alt-hunt extravaganza! group.

 ### Referencing fragments
-There are 2 ways a fragment can be referred to - by its chronological index (ie. when it was posted) or its positional index (where it is in the final file).
+There are 2 ways to refer to a fragment - by its chronological index (ie. when it was posted) or its positional index (where it is in the final file).
 It doesn't really matter which index we use since we can freely convert one to the other - however, it's important to be clear about which identifier we're using to avoid confusion.

 I've chosen to use the prefix C for chronological indices, and P for positional indices.
 Therefore, the first posted fragment is C1, and also P1 (since the first posted fragment also happens to be the first in the final file).
 The second posted fragment is C2 or P41, since it's the second posted but it's last in the file.